gvwilson/thirdbit/_posts/2012/2012-10-12-rebuilding-redux.md

 original: swc
 title: Rebuilding Redux
 ---
 <p>The time has come to replace our creaking combination of web tools with something that will let us do more for more people while spending less time switching between browser tabs.
-To recap <a href="{{site.baseurl}}/blog/2012/04/behind-the-scenes-or-the-ethics-of-cultivating-discontent.html">an earlier post</a>, we currently use:</p>
+To recap an earlier post, we currently use:</p>
 <ul>
 <li>WordPress for our blog, web site pages, and comments;</li>
 <li>YouTube to host our videos (links to which are embedded in the WordPress pages);</li>